Flashky/spring-boot-admin/README.md

         include: "*"
 ```

+Therefore, setting up the following properties at the client:
+- ``ADMIN_SERVER_USERNAME``: Username to login at the admin server.
+- ``ADMIN_SERVER_PASSWORD``: Password to login at the admin server.

-Exposure should not use ``*`` in a production environment.
+The value for management includes should not use ``*`` in a production environment.
 Please refer to [official endpoints documentation](https://docs.spring.io/spring-boot/docs/2.7.4/reference/html/actuator.html#actuator.endpoints) to select the ones you need.

 Some useful ones are:
 - health